Looking for delicious places to eat in Pasadena, California?

 They have a fabulous seasonal menu of homemade pasta, appetizers, and main dishes that will feed your soul.
 Their menu changes as they use high-quality and local ingredients that are in season.
 It is as close to authentic Italian cuisine as your tastebuds will experience in Pasadena.

 We mostly come here for special occasions.
 It is a little pricey once you start to add up all the courses and the wine.
-However, we always leave impressed with our bellies full, reminiscing of our many dinners in Florence.
+However, we always leave impressed with our bellies full, reminiscing of our many dinners in Florence, Italy.
 I always look forward to the next time we can dine here.

 FYI: The menu on their website may not be fully updated.